ant1walsh/ant1walsh/README.md

 * One ranks buying signals from developer communities
 * Another filters competitor news into a verified brief

-These repos are  private, the design notes are published at [anthony-walsh.com/ai-agents](https://anthony-walsh.com/ai-agents).
+These repos are  private, but the design notes are published at [anthony-walsh.com/ai-agents](https://anthony-walsh.com/ai-agents).

 ## Links